 First input delay starts when the user first interacts with an element on the page, like clicking a button or hyperlink.
 It stops immediately after the browser is able to respond to the input, meaning that the browser isn't busy loading or parsing your content.

-At this point, you've finished the integration with Performance Monitoring in your code!
+At this point, you've finished the integration with Firebase Performance Monitoring in your code!

-In the following steps, you will learn about adding custom traces using Firebase Performance Monitoring.
-If you only want to collect the automatic traces, jump to step 9 to deploy your app.
+In the following steps, you learn about adding custom traces using Firebase Performance Monitoring.
+If you only want to collect the automatic traces, go to the "Deploy and start sending images" section.

-public/scripts/main.js, get a Performance object, then create a custom trace for uploading an image message.
+public/scripts/main.jsfile, get a performance object, then create a custom trace for uploading an image message.

 // TODO: Create a custom trace to monitor image upload. const trace = firebase.performance().trace('saveImageMessage');